ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Adding Ansible command shell completion
 =======================================

+This procedure describes how to install and configure ``argcomplete`` to add shell completion for Ansible command-line utilities.

-You can add shell completion of the Ansible command line utilities by installing an optional dependency called ``argcomplete``.
-It supports bash, and has limited support for zsh and tcsh.
+You can add shell completion for Ansible command-line utilities by installing ``argcomplete``.
+Argcomplete supports Bash and has limited support for zsh and tcsh.

 For more information about installation and configuration, see the `argcomplete documentation <https://kislyuk.github.io/argcomplete/>`_.

 Installing ``argcomplete``
 --------------------------

-If you chose the ``pipx`` installation instructions:
+If you installed Ansible with ``pipx``, run:

 .. code-block:: console

     $ pipx inject --include-apps ansible argcomplete

-If you chose the ``pip`` installation instructions:
+If you installed Ansible with ``pip``, run:

 .. code-block:: console